Minnesota Muskies

-The Minnesota Muskies were a member of the American Basketball Association, born with the league's creation on February 2, 1967.
+The Minnesota Muskies were a member of the American Basketball Association (ABA), born with the league's creation on February 2, 1967.
 L.P.
 Shields and Fred Jefferson were the owners after paying a franchise fee of $30,000.
 The team then played one season in Minnesota before moving to Miami, Florida to become The Floridians.
-The team colors were blue and gold and games were played in the Met Center in Bloomington, Minnesota, which they shared with the Minnesota North Stars.
+The team colors were blue and gold and games were played at the Metropolitan Sports Center in Bloomington, Minnesota, which they shared with the Minnesota North Stars.

 History

-The ABA first located its league office in Minneapolis and the future looked bright for the Muskies (named after the Muskellunge; also known as the muskie, one of the regions the fish is found in Minnesota), who shared the same offices as the league.
+The ABA first located its league office in Minneapolis and the future looked bright for the Muskies (named after the Muskellunge, also known as the muskie; Minnesota is one of the regions the fish is found in), who shared the same offices as the league itself.
 Their first draft pick was talented center Mel Daniels, who would go on to become one of the ABA's most celebrated players.
-Daniels was also a first round draft pick of the NBA's Cincinnati Royals, but he decided to cast his lot with the upstart league.
-The selection of Daniels paid off for the team as he led the league in field goal attempts, field goals made, offensive and defensive rebounds and was named the league's Rookie of the Year.
-Daniels, Donnie Freeman and Les Hunter all represented the Muskies in the first ABA All Star Game and shooting guard Ron Perry finished fifth in the league in three-point field goals made and attempted and fourth in three-point field goal percentage.
+Daniels was also a first round draft pick of the Cincinnati Royals of the National Basketball Association (NBA), but he decided to cast his lot with the upstart league.
+The selection of Daniels paid off for the team as he led the league in field goal attempts, field goals made, offensive and defensive rebounds, and was named the league's Rookie of the Year.
+Daniels, Donnie Freeman, and Les Hunter all represented the Muskies in the first ABA All-Star Game.
+Shooting guard Ron Perry finished fifth in the league in three-point field goals made and attempted and fourth in three-point field goal percentage.
 The head coach was Jim Pollard, a former teammate of ABA Commissioner George Mikan from their days with the NBA's Minneapolis Lakers.
-The Muskies would win 50 games in their lone season.
+The Muskies would win 50 games in their lone season under that franchise name.

-Early in the league's first season the Muskies and the Indiana Pacers dueled for first place in the Eastern Division.
+Early in the league's first season, the Muskies and the Indiana Pacers dueled for first place in the Eastern Division.
 Although the Muskies pulled away from the Pacers, the Pittsburgh Pipers rallied to eventually win the Eastern Division title by four games.
 The Muskies would finish the season with a record of 50 wins and 28 losses.

 In the Eastern Division playoff semifinals, the Muskies split the first four of five games with the Kentucky Colonels and then won the decisive Game Five, 114–108, at home.
 The Muskies then met the Pipers for the Eastern Division Championship and lost 4 games to 1 to the eventual champion.